RESEARCH STARTER

 At the time of its launch, Disney Plus entered an already crowded field of streaming services being used by subscribers around the world.
 Two of the most popular of these services were the providers Netflix and Hulu.
 Others included HBO Max (later renamed Max), Amazon Prime Video, Peacock, and Apple TV+.
 When it debuted in November 2019, Disney Plus immediately became one of the top streaming platforms in terms of viewership.
 While there were some early criticisms over missing or incorrectly ordered episodes within certain series on the platform, among other technical glitches, the initial response to the service was largely positive among both consumers and media analysts.

-In 2022 it was announced that a less expensive ad-supported version of Disney Plus would be released.
-When the ad-supported option debuted later that year, it cost US$7.99 per month while the ad-free version was increased to US$10.99 per month.
+In 2022, it was announced that a less expensive ad-supported version of Disney Plus would be released.
+When the ad-supported option debuted later that year, it cost $7.99 per month, while the ad-free version was increased to $10.99 per month.
 After several years of strong growth, the platform reported its first drop in subscriber numbers in late 2022.
+In September 2025, the streaming service announced another price increase.

 Meanwhile, the service worked toward expanding its offerings; notably, in June 2023, Avatar: The Way of Water (2022), the second film in director James Cameron's blockbuster Avatar sci-fi franchise and one of the highest-grossest films of all time, became available to stream on the service.
 However, Disney Plus did not have exclusive streaming rights to Avatar at that time, due to a joint streaming rights deal with Max (formerly HBO Max) that allowed Max to share streaming windows with Disney+ and Hulu for half of Twentieth Century Studio's titles through the 2022 release year.